 These few examples represent what I feel to be the best bang for your YouTube buck, for the time being…

-When you consider the sheer volume of new video content being uploaded every day, there are still thousands, perhaps even millions of amazing guitar instructional videos waiting to be discovered by eager guitar players looking for help.
+Consider the sheer volume of new video content being uploaded every day.
+There are still thousands, perhaps even millions of amazing guitar instructional videos waiting to be discovered by eager guitar players looking for help.

-If you have a recommendation for such undiscovered talent, or a favorite instructional artist you think is worth a mention, please let everyone know by sharing in the comments below.
+Do you have a recommendation for such undiscovered talent?
+Or favorite guitar videos you think are worth a mention?
+Please let everyone know by sharing in the comments below.